brct-james/starscript-v1/README.md

 - - - Oh shipmanager should have a scout/marketwatcher list

 GameLoop:
+- update ship manager
 - update staratlas (needs to hold market data too)
-- update ship manager
+- - convert to use ships to decide where to pull market data from
+- update ships for sale (eventually move to star atlas as well)
 - loop through ship manager:
 - - any in scoutting are ignored
 - - any in inactive should have routes generated, assigned, and started